pipelinedb/pipelinedb/README.md

 ```

 #### Bootstrap the environment
-This creates PipelineDB's physical data directories, configuration files, etc.
+Create PipelineDB's physical data directories, configuration files, etc:

 ```
 make bootstrap
 ```

 #### Run PipelineDB
-This will run all of the daemons necessary for the PipelineDB to operate.
-Enter `Ctrl+C` to shut down PipelineDB.
+Run all of the daemons necessary for PipelineDB to operate:

 ```
 make run
 ```

+Enter `Ctrl+C` to shut down PipelineDB.